 What’s the investment?

-Up to £20 million of 'pioneer' funding has been allocated to help establish how quantum technologies can be used in the products of the future and give the UK a global advantage.
+Up to £20 million of 'pioneer' funding was allocated in 2018 to help establish how quantum technologies can be used in the products of the future and give the UK a global advantage.

 What are the opportunities?